Events of NAGS

 Is Gender Dangerous?
 Unravelling anti-gender and anti-migrant movements and reflecting on the current challenges of doing research on gender

 Over the last years, we have witnessed a growing importance of gender and sexuality issues in public and political debate, particularly in relation to migration and refugee issues.
 During this NAGS interannual meeting, we aim to interrogate the roles of anthropologists and students of gender and sexuality in current changing social landscapes marked by heightened nationalism and the rise of populist and right-wing thought.

 The Network for the Anthropology of Gender and Sexuality (NAGS) of the European Association of Social Anthropologists (EASA) will hold its Interannual Meeting and two-day workshop on 19-20 September 2019 at Vrije Universiteit Amsterdam, the Netherlands.

-We welcome all contributions that engage with current social, political and cultural entanglements of uses, abuses and resistances against gender as a concept and analytical tool.
+We welcome contributions by anthropologists and others with different disciplinary backgrounds who engage with current social, political and cultural entanglements of gender and anti-migration.
 We particularly invite contributions that engage broadly with the themes (read more here).